TrungTinns/E-Commerce/README.md

 3. **Install Dependencies**
 Open the project in Visual Studio and use the NuGet Package Manager to install the required packages:

-Microsoft.EntityFrameworkCore
+- Microsoft.EntityFrameworkCore
-Microsoft.EntityFrameworkCore.SqlServer
+- Microsoft.EntityFrameworkCore.SqlServer
-Microsoft.EntityFrameworkCore.Tools
+- Microsoft.EntityFrameworkCore.Tools
-AutoMapper.Extensions.Microsoft.DependencyInjection
+- AutoMapper.Extensions.Microsoft.DependencyInjection

 4. **Run the Project**
 Build and run the project in Visual Studio.
 Navigate to https://localhost:xxxx in your browser (the port number will be generated automatically) to view the website.

-##Payment Gateway Configuration
+## Payment Gateway Configuration
 PayPal: Integrated with the PayPal JS SDK for seamless transactions.
 VNPAY: Integrated using the VnPayLibrary for handling payments within Vietnam.

 ## Libraries and Tools
 Entity Framework Core:
-Microsoft.EntityFrameworkCore
+- Microsoft.EntityFrameworkCore
-Microsoft.EntityFrameworkCore.SqlServer
+- Microsoft.EntityFrameworkCore.SqlServer
-Microsoft.EntityFrameworkCore.Tools
+- Microsoft.EntityFrameworkCore.Tools
 Security:
-System.Security.Cryptography (MD5, SHA512 for password hashing)
+- System.Security.Cryptography (MD5, SHA512 for password hashing)
 AutoMapper:
-AutoMapper.Extensions.Microsoft.DependencyInjection
+- AutoMapper.Extensions.Microsoft.DependencyInjection

 ## Payment Gateway Integration:
-PayPal JS SDK
+PayPal JS SDK.
-VnPayLibrary
+VnPayLibrary.

 ## Contributing
 We welcome contributions!
 If you want to contribute to this project, feel free to submit a pull request or create an issue for any bugs or new feature suggestions.